Campus Improvement Plan

 2022-23: TELPAS Progress Rate 45% (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

-Strategy's Expected Result/Impact: Increase capacity with OWDL and increase biliteracy through the use of content and language objectives and increase the number of students able to reclassify at the end of grade 5.
+Strategy's Expected Result/Impact: Increase capacity with OWDL and increase biliteracy through the use of content and language objectives and increase the number of students able to reclassify at the end of grade 5

-Staff Responsible for Monitoring: Bilingual Teachers
+Staff Responsible for Monitoring: Bilingual and ESL Teachers

 Administrators

-Funding Sources: Reading Materials, supplies, transportation, supplies - 211 - Title I, Part A - 11.6329; 11.6494; 11.6399, Instructional resources, transportation, fees, resources - 199 PIC 25 - ESL/Bilingual - 11.6329; 11.6494 - $6,380, Training, supplies - 211 - Title I, Part A - 13.6239; 13.6299; 23.6239; 23.6299; 13.6329; 23.623
+Funding Sources: Reading Materials, supplies, transportation, supplies - 211 - Title I, Part A - 11.6329; 11.6494; 11.6399; 11.6299, Training, supplies, substitutes - 211 - Title I, Part A - 13.6239; 13.6299; 23.6239; 23.6299; 13.6329;, Payroll Payments, supplies, resources - 211 - Title I, Part A - 11.6299; 11.6239; 11.6399, Instructional resources, transportation, fees, resources - 199 PIC 25 - ESL/Bilingual - 11.6329; 11.6494 - $7,380

 Strategy 2: Teachers, administrators and staff will implement response to intervention (RTI) strategies in their classrooms based on student data.
 They will create an action plan to support EB students in their academic goals and English acquisition levels.
+Teachers will use PVR, translanguaging, and other high yield strategies to support all students.

-Strategy's Expected Result/Impact: Increase in English acquisition levels based on TELPAS.
+Strategy's Expected Result/Impact: Increase in English acquisition levels based on TELPAS

-Staff Responsible for Monitoring: Bilingual Teachers
+Staff Responsible for Monitoring: Bilingual and ESL Teachers

 Administrators

-Performance Objective 5 - EARLY LITERACY
+Performance Objective 6 - EARLY LITERACY

 Goals